Can You Put a Tiny House in Your Backyard in California?

 Tips for Successfully Adding a Tiny House to Your Backyard

-• Consider hiring professionals familiar with tiny houses like Great Lakes Tiny Homes to avoid common pitfalls.
+• Consider hiring professionals familiar with tiny houses like Great Lakes Tiny Homes to navigate codes and optimize designs.

-• Join tiny house advocacy groups for support, resources, and collective advocacy.
+• Join tiny house advocacy groups for networking, legal updates, and collective lobbying efforts.

-• Invest in quality utilities for safety, comfort, and long-term satisfaction.
+• Invest in quality utilities for durable, low-maintenance systems that enhance comfort and value.

 Common Challenges and How to Overcome Them